elehcimd/pynb/README.md

 The default name of the function defining the notebook is `cells`.
 A different Python function name can be specified by appending `:func_name` to the module pathname.
 E.g., `sum.py:func_name`. `sum.py:cells` is therefore equivalent to `sum.py`.

+The caching system is enabled by default.
+The option `--disable-cache` disables the cache.
+You can ignore the existing cache with option `--ignore-cache` to force a complete new execution.
+To clean the cache, remove the files `/tmp/pynb-cache-*`.

+The caching system allows you to reuse transparently prior cell executions.
+The hash of each cell is generated using this information: full pathname of the file containing the notebook definition, notebook parameters, cells content and position.
+Cache hits speed up significantly the notebook execution.
+Cache misses result in the invalidation of the cache.
+The cache is maintained in temporary files: `/tmp/pynb-cache-*` .
 The options `--export-html` and `--export-ipynb` let you export to `.html` and `.ipynb` file formats, respectively.
 The special output pathname `-` points to standard output.
-If you only want to convert the notebook without executing it, you can skip the execution with the `--no-exec` option.
+If you only want to convert the notebook without executing it, you can skip its execution with the `--no-exec` option.

-### Execution cache

-The caching system allows you to reuse transparently the Python sessions and outputs of previous notebook executions.
-Each cell is associated to a hash generated from these fields:

-* **id**: Unique identifier of the notebook.
-It is either the notebook module name or the class name.
-An additional id can be appended with the command line parameter `--append-id`.

-* **kwargs**: Notebook parameters

-* **cell**: Cell content

-* **index**: Cell position

-Cache hits speed up significantly the notebook execution.
-Cache misses result in the invalidation of the cache.
-The cache is maintained in temporary files.

-The caching system is enabled by default.
-The option `--disable-cache` disables the cache.
-You can ignore the existing cache with option `--ignore-cache`.
-To clean the cache, remove the files manually with `rm /tmp/pynb-cache-*`.

 ## Class interface